-Eurobodalla Regional Botanic Gardens is situated on a 42 hectare forest site five kilometres south of Batemans Bay and displays plant species that occur naturally in the Collecting Region.
+Eurobodalla Regional Botanic Garden is situated on a 42 hectare forest site five kilometres south of Batemans Bay and displays plant species that occur naturally in the Collecting Region.

 The site abounds in a wide variety of flora and fauna and displays plant species that occur throughout a defined collecting region.
 The original flora includes many of the species found within the collecting region, while the fauna includes kangaroos, wallabies, bandicoots, possums, echidnas, snakes, lizards, frogs and many bird species.

-Display gardens, walking tracks, picnic and barbeque facilities, a herbarium, information centre, café and seed bank are some of the features to be found in the Gardens complex.
+Display gardens, walking tracks, picnic and barbeque facilities, a herbarium, information centre, café and seed bank are some of the features to be found in the Garden complex.

 Deep Creek Dam Road, off the Princes Highway

 Batemans Bay, New South Wales

 - T: 02 4471 2544

 - Public holidays and every day of the NSW school holidays, 9am to 4pm

 Closed Good Friday, Christmas Day and Boxing Day.